 Will you be gnome for the holidays?
-Or will you be gnoming? 😂 Today’s project inspiration is Ruth’s beautiful plaid gnomes!
+Or will you be gnoming? 😂 Today’s easy gnome crafts inspiration is Ruth’s gorgeous, plaid DIY Christmas Gnomes.

 See ALL gnome posts here.